Examples

 Running OpenAI's GPT-4 on Infernet

-In this tutorial we are going to integrate OpenAI's GPT-4 (opens in a new tab) into infernet.
-We will:
+In this tutorial, we will integrate OpenAI's GPT-4 (opens in a new tab) into Infernet.
+Specifically, we will:

 1. Obtain an API key from OpenAI